Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Metcalfe and Metcalfe discuss how Hastings "took care to accommodate caste and religious sensibilities in the army."3

 3. Barbara D. Metcalfe and Thomas R. Metcalfe, A Concise History of Modern India, 2nd ed.
-(Cambridge, UK: Cambridge University Press, 2006), 61, Ebook Central.
+(Cambridge University Press, 2006), 61, Ebook Central.

-For more examples and additional situations you may encounter when citing books and other resource types, visit the Tyree Library's Chicago Citation Guide.
+For more examples and additional guidance for citing books and other resource types, visit the Tyree Library's Chicago Citation Guide.
 This can be found by visiting the Library's website, clicking Guides, How-To Guides, and then Chicago Citation Guide.
 Be sure to choose the Notes & Bibliography section.

 This concludes the video tutorial on citing books using the Chicago Notes & Bibliography style.
-If you have any questions, please contact a librarian.
+If you’d like to learn more or need assistance, a librarian would be happy to help.

 352-395-5409